 Through my experience in different classrooms, I have seen several situations in which teachers deal with both of the aspects.
-E-learning has become a stable in most schools I have worked with.
+E-learning has become a staple in most schools I have worked with.
 Instead of the children being left on their own though, teachers group students together with one device, usually an Ipad, asking children to work together and to compete against one another in games.
 When issues arose because of jealousy or misunderstanding the teachers were quick to intervene and open a discussion about the class rules and different behaviours that are considered acceptable and not.
 Though technology seemed to be of importance in the classroom, it was never the main focus and its use was usually for less than 15 minutes.
 This allowed children to familiarise themselves with the technologies that are prevalent without missing out on the benefits of social interactions.
-One tendency I noticed in one classroom though was a certain level of unease and misunderstanding of technology from the teacher.
-Through Goswami’s conclusion on modelling proper behaviours, we can reason that the students in this classroom would appropriate the teacher’s mistrust and misunderstandings of the functionality of certain technologies.
-Modeling was not solely around technology though.
+One tendency I noticed in one classroom though, was a certain level of unease and misunderstanding of technology from the teacher.
+Goswami’s conclusion on modelling proper behaviours enables us to reason that the students in this classroom would appropriate the teacher’s mistrust and misunderstandings of the functionality of certain technologies.
+Modelling was not solely around technology though.
 In one instance a teacher who was unable to get her classroom to calm down and listen placed herself in the quiet corner (which is where the children could go to calm down when they are feeling frustrated).
-Through modelling the behaviour being implemented by the students, the teacher was able to tap into the students’ empathy for her and her frustration.
+By modelling the behaviour being implemented by the students, the teacher was able to tap into the students’ empathy for her and her frustration.
 The students not only changed their behaviour because of this but also really understood the implications that their behaviour could have on their teacher and thus learning experience.

 When working with my future learners, I will be sure to put into practice Goswami’s conclusions.
-I believe that it will be critical to have a varied amount of interactions and to not be afraid of incorporating parents, as well as other students and teachers, form the school.
+I believe that it will be critical to have a varied amount of interactions and to not be afraid of incorporating parents, as well as other students and teachers, from the school.
 Goswami states that ‘Families, peers and teachers are all important’ creating as many different kinds of interactions that the students can learn from and build their knowledge base on (Goswami, 2015, p.
 24).
-Though I still see the significance of e-learning and the use of technology, Goswami has converted me to understand that it should never be the focus, especially with young learners.
+Though I still see the significance of e-learning and the use of technology, Goswami has converted me to understand that it should never be the focus, especially for young learners.
 I will be sure to generate an environment allowing children to interact and converse about their learning while moderating and modelling behaviours of intrigue, resilience, respect and camaraderie.

 Goswami, U. (2015) Children’s cognitive development and learning; Report for the Cambridge Primary Review Trust [online].